 This website contains a list of grants offered by 26 federal agencies of the United States.

 In total, you can find about 1000 grant programs available for small businesses, as well as information on how to access them.

 The US Small Business Agency (SBA) offers assistance to small business owners who are socially disadvantaged or in financial difficulty.
-This assistance is represented in training, technical assistance, and guidance on grants that you may qualify for.
+This gives training, technical support, and guidance on grants that you may qualify for.

-To access these programs you must meet certain conditions: your company must be recognized as a small business, you must be a citizen of the United States, and have at least 51 percent of the business property, amongst others.
+To access these programs, you must meet certain conditions: your company must be a small business, you must be a citizen of the United States, and have at least 51 percent of the business property, amongst others.

 In these centers, distributed throughout the country, it is possible to find legal advice, marketing, and guidance on loans and grants for small businesses belonging to minority groups.

 Local chambers of commerce can help you get loans or even access grants.